Image of two people holding hands in a supporting manner.

 Services

-The NCVC offers a variety of specialized, evidence-based assessment, intervention, and treatment services to adult and child victims of violent crime and their families, as well as to victims of other forms of traumatic events, such as automobile accidents, house fires, industrial accidents, terrorist attacks, and natural disasters.
+The NCVRTC offers a variety of specialized, evidence-based assessment, intervention, and treatment services to adult and child victims of violent crime and their families, as well as to victims of other forms of traumatic events, such as automobile accidents, house fires, industrial accidents, terrorist attacks, and natural disasters.

 Victims of violent crime, natural disasters, or severe accidents often suffer from a variety of medical and mental health problems.
 They often feel like their lives are without hope and that there is nowhere to turn.
-The National Crime Victims Research and Treatment Center (NCVC) can help.
+The National Crime Victims Research and Treatment Center (NCVRTC) can help.
 For nearly 30 years, the center has served victims of rape; physical assault; child and elder abuse, neglect and exploitation; natural disasters and accidents; and family members of homicide victims.

 Services include: